 We believe that every learner in our school should be challenged and stretched to achieve as much as they possibly can throughout their time with us.
 To allow this to happen, we regularly assess learners’ performance in all subjects, and we carefully track this performance against our expectations of each learner.
 This ensures that we can intervene to address any underachievement; it also allows us to reward and acknowledge learners who are meeting or exceeding expectations.

-A summary of this information is sent to parents/carers at least three times per year.
-We actively encourage parents to contact the school to discuss any issues that these reports might raise.
+A summary of this information is sent to parents/carers at least three times per year as a full written report, or as a summary ‘gradebook’.
+We actively encourage parents to contact the school to discuss any issues that these reports might raise

 KS3 assessment and reporting